 As you may have noticed in the title, one of the three words listed above is a bit unusual.
 The truth is, I am 20 and alongside being a (rookie) blogger and a (sort of) student (I’ll address that later), I am an addict.

 I have been an addict for as long as I can remember.
 It all boils down to having a bit (understatement of the year) of an addictive personality.
 The type of addict I am means that I work in binges: so, I can function without needing to give in to my addiction for a while, but eventually I will snap and need to get my fix.

 Well, it started out with bubblegum.
 When I was a kid, I would pretty much buy strawberry hubba bubba in bulk and binge on it until I felt sick, and then not touch the stuff until months had passed and I was hit with another craving.

 Then it moved onto alcohol.
 I found out that I liked feeling the effects of alcohol when I was a young teenager.
-I could binge on alcohol, and get absolutely plastered without having any sings of a hangover.
-This was dangerous though, as I quickly became addicted to it, and binged on it at weird times- including mid-week mornings and alone in my room after lights out.
+I could binge on alcohol, and get absolutely plastered without having any signs of a hangover.
+This was dangerous though, as I quickly became psychologically addicted to it, and binged on it at weird times- including mid-week mornings and alone in my room after lights out.
 Often I would binge on it so much I would become physically dependent on it and would get the shakes in the morning before school.